Complete guide to audio visual cables

 Audio visual cables are some of the most common types of cables you can find.
-Whether you’re creating a home theatre setup or sourcing cables suitable for a professional live performance, you’ll need audio and visual cables with enough signal integrity to ensure clear, crisp audio and video transmission.
+Whether you’re creating a home theatre setup or sourcing cables suitable for a professional live performance, you’ll need audio and video cords with enough signal integrity to ensure clear, crisp sound and picture transmission.

 Whether you need a more basic cable or a custom creation, it can be difficult to know the exact specifications you need for your application and environment.
-With this in mind, we’ve put together a complete guide to audio visual cables to help you figure out what you’re looking for.
+We’ve put together a complete guide to audio visual cables to help you figure out what you’re looking for.

 What are audio visual cables?

-Audio visual cables are vital for the seamless and synchronised transmission of audio and visual data.
+Audio visual cables are vital for the seamless and synchronised transmission of audio and video data.
 Without these cables, you wouldn’t be able to enjoy your favourite films and TV shows, and things like large live performances and video conferences would also be unachievable.
-Audio visual cables are responsible for connecting audiovisual equipment – including speakers, microphones, cameras, video processors, video wall controllers, matrix switchers, instruments and amplifiers – and ensuring the swift and seamless transmission of audio and video data between them.
+Audio cables and video connectors are responsible for linking audiovisual equipment – including speakers, microphones, cameras, video processors, video wall controllers, matrix switchers, instruments and amplifiers – and ensuring the swift and stable transmission of signals between them.

 For applications using both audio and visuals, these cables must be able to synchronise audio and visual data.
 For example, in films and TV shows, production crews need to ensure that audio output perfectly matches the video footage of someone speaking.
 Hybrid audio visual cables can be used for this purpose, and there are also varieties of power/signal/data/video combination cables on the market or that can be specially designed for synchronisation across multiple pieces of equipment.